 - 3. Pick a crossover and mutation rate.
 Typical values are 0.8 and 0.01, respectively.
 These are problem dependent, however, and are often determined experimentally. - 4.
 Select a way to measure the "fitness" or goodness of a design.
 Often we will just use the objective value.
-(In Chapter 5, we will learn other ways of measuring fitness.) - 5.
+(In Chapter 6, we will learn other ways of measuring fitness.) - 5.
 Select the mating pool.
 These will be the designs which will be chosen to become parents and produce the next generation.
 This selection can be done several ways.
 Two of the most popular are roulette wheel selection and tournament selection.
 In roulette wheel selection, we select a parent based on spinning a "roulette wheel."
 The size of the slot on the wheel is proportional to the fitness.
 In tournament selection, a subset of the population is randomly selected and then the best design from the subset (the tournament) is taken to be the parent.
 We will illustrate both of these. - 6.
 Perform "crossover."
 This requires that we select a crossover site and then "swap" strings at the crossover point, creating two new children. - 7.
 Perform "mutation."
 The check for mutation is done on a bit by bit basis.
 The mutation rate is usually kept low (0.005, for example).
 If a bit mutates, change it from 1 to 0 or vice-versa. - 8.
 The new population has now been created.
 Decode the population strings to get the normal variable values and evaluate the fitness of each design.
 We now have a new generation of designs, and so we go back to step 2. - 9.
 Continue for a specific number of generations or until the average change in the fitness value falls below a specified tolerance.

 The above steps can be modified by several changes to enhance performance.
-We will discuss these more in Chapter 5.
+We will discuss these more in Chapter 6.

-There are several parts to the above steps which must be explained further.
+There are several parts to the above steps; these will be explained further.

-7.3.
-Binary Coded Chromosomes
+5.6.3 Binary Coded Chromosomes

-7.3.1.
-Precision with Binary Strings
+5.6.3.1 Precision with Binary Strings

 The original GA algorithm worked with binary coded strings.
-Since our design variables are usually real and continuous, we will need to convert them to binary.
-This requires that we establish an acceptable level of precision.
-This is determined from, where U_i = upper bound for ith variable L_i = lower bound for ith variable p = length of binary string
+If we first consider continuous variables, we will need to convert them to binary, this requires that we establish an acceptable level of precision.
+This is determined from,

+Precision =

-$$Precision = \frac{(U_i - L_i)}{2^p - 1} \tag{4.8}$$
+$$\frac{(U_i - L_i)}{2^p - 1}$$

+(5.5)

+where Ui = upper bound for ith variable